It takes a special kind of patriotism to be Black in America. To exist in a country that does nothing about its persistent history of violent racism.

 It hasn’t been two weeks since I told you we needed to do something about this.
 But here I am again, unable to breathe from crying so hard, and still better off than Eric Garner, the 43-year-old American man killed by a New York police officer who thought it was good law enforcement to wrap his arm around the neck of a human being, apply pressure to his chest on the ground, and ignore repeated pleas for oxygen.
 To ignore Garner’s cries of “I can’t breathe” 11 times.

 And here I am again, unable to breathe from crying so hard, and still better off than George Floyd, the 46-year-old American man killed by a Minneapolis police officer who thought it was good law enforcement to kneel on the neck of a human being and ignore repeated pleas for oxygen.
-To ignore Floyd’s cries of “I can’t breathe” for eight entire minutes.
+To ignore Floyd’s cries of “I can’t breathe” for almost nine minutes.

 You read right.
 I didn’t call Eric Garner and George Floyd African Americans, though they were Black.
 I called them Americans because that is often lost in these discussions.
 And the repetition in my words is also on purpose.
 I can’t believe we are here six years later [Garner was killed in 2014].